g-w1/blog/_posts/2024-07-14-melbo-ortho.md

 I also plotted the magnitudes of all the orthogonal coding steering vectors:
 ![The magnitude plot.
 Up until around vector 700, the magnitude is consistently high.
 Gradually goes lower, eventually getting to 0.](/blog/assets/magnitude-ortho-coding-plot.png)

 Interestingly, the base MELBO coding vector has norm 7 (exactly 7 since MELBO constrains the norms).
-Yet in order to find comprable coding vectors, the model needs to go all the way up to magnitude $$\sim20$$.
+Yet in order to find comparable coding vectors, the model needs to go all the way up to magnitude $$\sim20$$.
 This suggests that there is something different about the orthogonal generated coding vectors than the original MELBO vector.
 In fact, when I take some of the generated orthogonal coding vectors and scale them to norm 7, they don't have the coding effect at all and instead just make the model refuse like it normally would.
 As the algorithm keeps progressing, the magnitudes of the generated vectors go down and eventually hit zero, at which point the vectors stop having an effect on the model.

 # Hypotheses for what is happening